 Expatriate secondment arrangements have been very common for companies that have operations in China.
 Under such arrangements, the foreign (Home Entity) seconds their employees to the Chinese affiliates (Host Entity) to provide a series of services, such as management services and technical support services.

 On the contrary, in the event that the secondees are regarded as representing the Home Entity to provide services in China to the Host Entity, then the Home Entity might be deemed as constituting a PE in China.
-Under such circumstances, the Home Entity should be subject to Corporate Income Tax (CIT), and Business Tax (BT) for provision of services to the Host Entity.
+Under such circumstances, the Home Entity should be subject to corporate income tax (CIT), and business tax (BT) for the provision of services to the Host Entity.

 Notice 103 – July 2009